yiyangjessieyu/Website/content/posts/AI3.md

 ![image](https://github.com/yiyangjessieyu/Website/assets/101782677/bbd6b103-3549-4a79-9c4e-d3d4827dd656)

-### How do the authors understand "responsibility" and "accountability"?
+### How does the authors understand "responsibility" and "accountability"?

 The authors conceptualize accountability as the "ability to critically analyze one's own social location" and the recognition of the impact of one's actions within the context of the AI supply chain.
 They were taken aback by the lack of accountability within the tech industry, where modularity often leads participants to perceive harm beyond their immediate scope of responsibility.